nicolasduminil/50-shades-of-rest/classic/README.md

 ### The MP REST Client tests

-MP REST Client is a specification which complements Jakarta REST 2.1 and provides a type-safe approach to invoke REST endpoints on HTTP.
+MP REST Client is a specification which complements Jakarta REST and provides a type-safe approach to invoke REST endpoints on HTTP.
 RESTeasy, as the REST engine used by Quarkus, implements this specification via the `quarkus-rest-client` extension.
-Also, a 2nd extension is required to provide support for JSON marshalling and unmarshalling operations and here we have the choice between using [Jackson](https://github.com/FasterXML/jackson), an open-source library supported by the community, or the standard Jakarta JSON Binding (formerly JSON-B).
+Also, a 2nd extension is required to provide support for JSON marshalling and unmarshalling operations and here we have the choice between using [Jackson](https://github.com/FasterXML/jackson), an open-source library supported by the community, or the standard [Jakarta JSON Binding](https://jakarta.ee/specifications/jsonb/)
+(formerly JSON-B).
 We choose the standard, of course, hence the `quarkus-rest-client-jsonb` extension.